Accessibility statement for University Hospitals of Morecambe Bay NHS Foundation Trust

 Preparation of this accessibility statement

-This website was last tested on 31 March 2020.
+This website was last tested in August 2023.
 The test was carried out by Frank Design Ltd.

 In regards to testing, Frank has a 96 point checklist which is used to review the website against all WCAG 2.1 A and AA accessibility standards.